Twinkies maker Hostess plans to go out of business

 The case is In re: Hostess Brands Inc, U.S. Bankruptcy Court, Southern District of New York, No. 12-22052.

-(Reporting by Tanya Agrawal in Bangalore, Carey Gillam in Kansas City and Jonathan Stempel in New York; Additional reporting by Ben Berkowitz and Nick Zieminski in New York; Editing by Lisa Von Ahn, Phil Berlowitz and Andre Grenon)
+(Reporting by Carey Gillam in Kansas City and Jonathan Stempel in New York; Additional reporting by Tanya Agrawal in Bangalore, Ben Berkowitz, Nick Zieminski and Phil Wahba in New York; Editing by Lisa Von Ahn, Phil Berlowitz, Andre Grenon, Tim Dobbyn and Carol Bishopric)